-In all of its ancient glory, Rome is a place bountiful of history and celestial architecture.
+In all of its ancient glory, Rome, Italy is bountiful of history and celestial architecture.
+Rome’s captivating past allures millions of tourists each year.
+Along every block and cobblestone street in Rome is a piece of history.
+If you want to walk the same steps as Caesar Augustus, Rome, Italy is the place for you.
 Unfortunately, there is simply never enough time to see everything.
 So, if you only have a few days, here are the places I suggest you not miss.

 1.)
 Trevi Fountain